'The rats are taking over,' complain New Yorkers

-NEW YORK (Reuters) - When New Yorkers see something scurrying, they say something and that has brought rat complaints to the city’s 311 hotline to a recent high of more than 24,000 so far this year, officials said on Thursday.
+NEW YORK, Oct 22 (Reuters) - When New Yorkers see something scurrying, they say something and that has brought rat complaints to the city’s 311 hotline to a recent high of more than 24,000 so far this year, officials said on Thursday.

 “The rats are taking over,” New York City Comptroller Scott Stringer told Reuters.
 “I‘m a lifelong New Yorker and I’ve never seen it this bad...
 I see them on my way home, they’re standing upright, they say, ‘Good morning, Mr. Comptroller.'”